general-galactic/cdk-resources/examples/README.md

 1. Run `npm i`
 1. Run `tsc`
 1. Run `cdk deploy SNSPlatformApplicationExample --profile [ the name of the AWS profile you're using - can be omitted if you're using DEFAULT ]` in `/exaxmples`

+### WARNING

+Changing the name of your platform application will result in deleting and creating a new platform application.
+This could be bad if you have a bunch of endpooints and accidentally delete them all.